AaronBunch/MazeSolver/README.md

 ```

 ## Methods
-1. \_\_init\_\_(source_wall='0', source_path='1',
+* \_\_init\_\_(source_wall='0', source_path='1',
             source_start='S', source_dest='D'):
     Creates a MazeSolver object.
 Sets the local and source file maze
     characters.
 Source file characters can be set with keyword
     arguments.

+* get_forays(n, return_forays=False, print_forays=True):
+   For a particular solution with index, n, prints or returns a list of all the
+   forays into the maze that break the loops. n indexes all attempted solutions,
+   even ones that fail (as indicated by \* in the progress indicator).
+Whereas
+   the solutions and solution_lengths attributes contain only the successful
+   attempts.
+So use the progress indicator to choose n for this method.

-2. get_maze(filename): Loads the maze from filename and converts the source file
+* get_maze(filename): Loads the maze from filename and converts the source file
    characters to local characters.
 The source file should be a text file with
    lines of equal length.

+* solve_graph(print_solution=True, return_solution=False): Use with
+   to_graph().
+Returns the shortest path from start to destination marked on
+   the original maze.

+* solve_maze(n=50): Solves the maze n times and returns the shortest solution
+   marked on the original maze.
+As a progress indicator, it prints to the screen
+   the path length of each solution as it finds it, or an asterisk indicating a
+   failed attempt (the maze walker has cut off all paths from start to
+   destination).

+* to_graph(return_graph=False): Converts the maze to a networkx graph.

-3. verify_maze(): Optional.
+* verify_maze(): Optional.
 Verifies that the loaded maze has the correct form.
    The maze should have rows of equal length, have exactly one start and one
    destination character, and be completely bordered by wall characters.
 If a
    border wall is missing, one is silently added.
 See test mazes,
    'test_maze_10\*.txt', in this repository.

-4. solve_maze(n=50): Solves the maze n times and returns the shortest solution
-   marked on the original maze.
-As a progress indicator, it prints to the screen
-   the path length of each solution as it finds it, or an asterisk indicating a
-   failed attempt (the maze walker has cut off all paths from start to
-   destination).

-5. get_forays(n, return_forays=False, print_forays=True):
-   For a particular solution with index, n, prints or returns a list of all the
-   forays into the maze that break the loops. n indexes all attempted solutions,
-   even ones that fail (as indicated by \* in the progress indicator).
-Whereas
-   the solutions and solution_lengths attributes contain only the successful
-   attempts.
-So use the progress indicator to choose n for this method.

-6. to_graph(return_graph=False): Converts the maze to a networkx graph.

-7. solve_graph(print_solution=True, return_solution=False): Use with
-   to_graph().
-Returns the shortest path from start to destination marked on
-   the original maze.

 ## Attributes
+* breaks:  Nested lists of every broken loop with new dead-ends filled in for
+   each solution (including failed attempts).
+It has the structure:
+   [ [ solution index, [ broken loop, broken loop, ...]]]

+* G:  The original maze represented as a networkx graph.

-1. original_maze:  This is available as soon as a maze is loaded with
+* original_maze:  This is available as soon as a maze is loaded with
    get_maze(filename).

-2. shortest_solution:  The shortest path from start to finish marked on the
+* shortest_solution:  The shortest path from start to finish marked on the
    original maze.

+* solution_lengths:  A list of the lengths of all solutions found by the walker
+   (excluding failed attempts).

-3. solutions:  A list of all solutions found by the walker (there may be fewer
+* solutions:  A list of all solutions found by the walker (there may be fewer
    than n, because failed attempts are omitted).

-4. solution_lengths:  A list of the lengths of all solutions found by the walker
-   (excluding failed attempts).

-5. steps:  Nested lists of every step taken in the maze for each solution
+* steps:  Nested lists of every step taken in the maze for each solution
    (including failed attempts).
 It has the structure:
    [ [ solution index, [ foray index, [ (row, col), ...]]]]

-6. breaks:  Nested lists of every broken loop with new dead-ends filled in for
-   each solution (including failed attempts).
-It has the structure:
-   [ [ solution index, [ broken loop, broken loop, ...]]]

-7. G:  The original maze represented as a networkx graph.

 ## Known Issues
 1. Every so often, after successfully solving the maze many times,